 - Managing staff?
-Hire a partner, CEO, or other leadership member.
+Hire a partner, CEO, or other leader.

 - Running the business?
 Hire an accountant, business lawyer, or virtual assistant.

-Regardless of which positions you determine you’ll need to fill, you need to make sure to complete two important tasks upfront: choose a leader, and create an org chart.
+Regardless of which positions you need to fill, you need to make sure to complete two important tasks upfront: choose a leader, and create an org chart.